-• Sutton in Craven C of E VC Primary School recognises that the cohort of pupils in Alternative Provision often have complex needs and we are aware of the additional risk of harm that their pupils may be vulnerable too.
+• Sutton CE recognises that the cohort of pupils in Alternative Provision often have complex needs and we are aware of the additional risk of harm that their pupils may be vulnerable too.
 We will have regard for DfE statutory guidance for commissioners of Alternative Provision.